tlh45342/flask-example4/README.md

 - kicking off your new project.
 ## PRESUMPTION

--- python is installed
+- python is installed
-- pip is instsalled
+- pip is installed
 - guinicorn is installed

 ## INSTALLATION